 A calligrapher should have a degree or certificate in the arts and should be able to produce a list of references and a portfolio of their work for you to review (oftentimes their portfolios are available online).
 Ask how long they've been doing calligraphy.
-Quality comes with experience, and a younger calligrapher's work may not have confidence of stroke.
+Quality comes with experience and a younger calligrapher's work may not have confidence of stroke.
 You'll also want to ask for samples (especially if you're going custom) before you make any final decisions.
 The key to good calligraphy is consistency: Shape, stroke, weight, spacing and rhythm are all factors in letter perfection.
-So be sure to survey as many samples of lettering designs as possible from each calligrapher.
+So survey as many samples of lettering designs as possible from each calligrapher.

 Selecting Your Style

 When you work with a calligrapher, you'll look through examples of script options and choose one for your envelopes.
 One of the most traditional styles is Copperplate.
 Most famously used in the Declaration of Independence, it features alternating thin and thick lines; Italic is another popular slanted style that's characterized by oval-shaped letters.
-Every calligrapher has their own style -- some specialize in very traditional styles, while others create and hone their own custom scripts.
+Every calligrapher has their own style—some specialize in very traditional styles, while others create and hone their own custom scripts.
 Look at your calligrapher's portfolio and decide on the style you're most drawn to.
-You could even request a new script that combines characteristics from multiple styles, Chernoff suggests.
+You could even request a new script that combines characteristics from multiple styles, says Chernoff.
 Keep your invitation and its typeface in mind when selecting a script and bring an invitation sample to show the calligrapher so they have an idea of the formality of your event.
 Obviously, if your wedding is more traditional, a more ornate script will fit, while a more casual handwritten script without many flourishes would pair well with a laid-back affair.

 Placing Your Order

 Find out how your calligrapher wants you to format your address list.
-Most prefer a spreadsheet with separate information in each column: names; address line 1; address line 2; city, state and ZIP code.
+Most prefer a spreadsheet with separate information in each column: names; address line 1; address line 2; and city, state and ZIP code.
 Don't handwrite the addresses (even last-minute additions), as even the most legible handwriting can lead to errors.
-Check your list twice and make sure that someone else familiar with the names takes a careful look as well.
+Check your list twice and make sure someone else familiar with the names takes a careful look as well.
 Don't forget to include titles like Mr., Mrs. and Honorable.
-Once you have your list, Chernoff recommends emailing it to the calligrapher.
+Once you have your list, email it to the calligrapher.
 That way you have a record of all requests and instructions.
 In addition to your guest list count, your calligrapher will probably require that you include extra envelopes (usually 15 to 20 percent of your total).
 Mistakes do happen even when pros are doing the addressing and you may have last-minute additions or changes to your guest list.

 Reviewing the Finished Product

 While your calligrapher will go over their work, you should also give yourself two weeks to review all the envelopes before sending out the invitations.
 This will allow time for any corrections to be made if you do find an error.
 You'll also need that time to stuff and seal your envelopes.
-You could ask your calligrapher to do this for you but that's not customary and will probably be an additional cost.
-Finally, before you drop them all off at the post office, be sure to hold on to one or two invites as a keepsake.
+You could ask your calligrapher to do this for you, but that's not customary and will probably be an additional cost.
+Finally, before you drop them all off at the post office, hold on to one or two invites as a keepsake.